ethz-asl/terrain-navigation/README.md

 This package includes an implementation of the RA-L submission of  "Safe Low-Altitude Navigation in Steep Terrain with Fixed-Wing Aerial Vehicles".
 The implementation includes a global planner based on a RRT* in the Dubins Airplane space enabling low altitude navigation for fixed wing vehicles in steep terrain.

+> ROS 2 support of the package can be found in the [ros2](https://github.com/ethz-asl/terrain-navigation/tree/ros2) branch.
+The implementation supports ROS 2 Humble.

 <p align="center">
     <img src="https://github.com/ethz-asl/terrain-navigation/assets/5248102/90e43b60-ea8c-49db-9fb3-257b145fc35c" alt="overview">
 </p>